welliot/nativescript-starter-speech/README.md

-# nativescript-starter-speech
+# nativescript-starter-app
-Starter app with speech tab added (note speech gets logged to console)
+Starter App in nativescript for experimentation